UCSolarCarTeam/Epsilon-Dashboard/README.md

 To run the application in race mode, add the -r flag at the end:
   `./EpsilonDashboard -r`

+OPTIONAL: Specify the queue name by adding the `--qn` flag after any mode flag followed by a space and then the queue name `./EpsilonDashboard -r --qn customQueueName`

 ## Setting up Rabbitmq

 In this repo, there are dependencies needed for Rabbitmq before you will be able to build or run anything.